Mount Browne: History

 " At Mount Browne there is now no water left, so dry-blowing is again resorted to.
 But at present there is very little work being done, as the shearing on the neighbouring runs has induced many of the miners at Mount Browne to go away for a short time.

+In 1889, a mining claim was sold to Melbourne-based mining syndicate associated with Mark (or Marc) Fink, a younger brother of Benjamin Fink.
+The Mount Browne Amalgamated Gold-mining Company was incorporated, but the venture appears not to have prospered.

+There was a school there from January 1889 to December 1898.
+There is a cemetery.

 In June 1902 a meteorite landed at Mt Brown.

 Summer temperatures can reach 50 °C.